Stress Eating

 Kindness and compassion provide an excellent foundation for living your life in harmony.

-When you become a Conscious Eater, you can trust your decisions, because they are grounded in your self-knowledge and values.
+When you become a Conscious Eater, you can trust your decisions because they are grounded in your self-knowledge and values.

-Choice is freely made.
+The choice is freely made.

 Remember, SILK: Stop, Identify, Listen, and Kindness.
 The path will always lead you back to you!